kaskasmeister/training/GIT/README.md

 >`git branch -M main`

+If you need to create a new local branch with **`main`** branch then run the follow:

+>`git init -b main <repository_name>`

 Set up remote connections to other repositories
 `add` add a new remote repo, `origin` the name of the remote we want to create, and `url` is the full URL to our remote repository.

 >`git remote add origin git@github.com:kaskasmeister/training.git`

-Let push up all our commits from the local side to the remote side. `-u` Establishes a tracking relationship between the branch we pass in, which is master, and remote side `origin` the name of the remote repository `main` is the name of the branch we wish to push.
+Let push up all our commits from the local side to the remote side. `-u` Establishes a tracking relationship between the branch we pass in, which is master, and remote side `origin` the name of the remote repository `main` is the name of the branch we wish to push. `--tags` let doing commit of tags saved in the local repo.

 >`git push -u origin main` <> `--tags`

+# Remove remote repository

+> `git remote rm <remote_brach_name>`

-# Clone Repo
+# Cloning Repo

 >`git clone git@github.com:kaskasmeister/training.git`